Stylized innovation: generating timelines by interrogating incrementally available randomised dictionaries: Introduction

 We will see how the process of ever-better interrogation of the dictionaries plays out in average terms and in some specific examples.
 Two different symbols discovery mechanisms are of interest here -- most common first (i.e. frequency-order), and randomised.
 Of course, in many contexts we might think it most likely that the next-discovered symbol will be the most frequently occurring.
 Alternatively, when chasing innovation based on assembling known components, as might be true of cooking recipes or software systems, we can define an average usefulness \cite{Fink-RPF-2016arxiv} on which to base an intelligent symbol-acquisition strategy.

 However, when interrogating unknown systems, we may need to just rely for innovation on whatever new thing we have managed to discover.
-This will be without knowing in advance of use how frequently it will turn out to be useful -- because we do not have access to the world-dictionary of our unknown system.
-This ``explorative'' view of innovation is distinct from that of the more ``assembly''-focused view of innovation (combining known things) described above.
-Therefore we also show results for discovering the symbols in a random-order, where indeed we {can} see the sudden bursts of discovery we might normally expect from terms like ``innovation'' and ``serendipity''.
+This will be without knowing in advance of use how frequently it will turn out to be useful -- because we do not have access to the world-dictionary of our unknown system. \emph{This ``explorative'' (or perhaps even ``evolutionary'') view of innovation is distinct from that of the more ``assembly''-focused view of combining known things}.
+Therefore I also show results for discovering the symbols in a random-order, where indeed we {can} see the sudden bursts of discovery we might normally expect from terms like ``innovation'' and ``serendipity''.
+Further, although the combination view of innovation might be most easily related to the idea of ``assembly theory'' as used to describe molecular assembly trees \cite{Marshall-MC-2017rsptam,Liu-MBMWC-2021sa}, one could imagine recasting that in the context of my dictionary interrogation approach; or indeed using algorithms -- such the various dictionary generation algorithms I propose here -- as a testbed for assembly theory in a more abstract or general context.

-Unlike the treatment in Sood et al \cite{Sood-MSGP-2010prl}, these world dictionaries are static, and do not involve components (symbols) which appear as new, and then later may die off and disappear, taking the words they appear in with them.
+Unlike the treatment in Sood et al \cite{Sood-MSGP-2010prl}, my world dictionaries are static, and do not involve components (symbols) which appear as new, and then later may die off and disappear, taking the words they appear in with them.
 However, one might -- although I do not do so here -- consider interrogations where symbols are not only learnt but forgotten, so that the currently known sub-dictionary of the world-dictionary will never (or is unlikely to) reach a state of total knowledge.
 Instead, the subset of known symbols would only ever provide a sort of moving window on to the world-dictionary.

 Other distinct models worthy of note here are the agent-decision led, persuasion/contagion-like models of Weiss et al \cite{Weiss-PGPPBWN-2014prx}, and the component-optimization view taken by McNerney et al \cite{McNerny-FRT-2011pnas} which led to nice power-law behaviour.
 However, as implied above, my model here follows more along the lines of ``the system (dictionary) will only let me create a finite number of compounds (words), but I don't know what the allowed (symbols and words) are, and will only be able to find out as I discover new things (symbols)''.